Nevenall/sufficient-reason/System/Magick.md

 #### When a Mage's Feat is Resisted

   If a mage's feat is successfully resisted by reality, this also generates paradox.
-The effect dice of the feat are added to the mage's paradox dice, and reality may trigger a backlash.
+The effect dice of the feat are added to the mage's paradox dice.
+Reality may then choose trigger a backlash.

 #### When a Mage Attempts a Vulgar Feat